DHTMLX/docs-suite/docs/calendar/handling_events.md

 });
 ~~~

 You can attach several handlers to one event.
-Calendar executes all of them.
+Calendar executes all handlers.

 {{note Event names are case-insensitive.}}